U.S. manufacturing activity slows further in July

 In a separate report on Thursday, the Labor Department said initial claims for state unemployment benefits rose 8,000 to a seasonally adjusted 215,000 for the week ended July 27.
 Economists had forecast claims increasing to 214,000 in the latest week.

-The labour market has remained resilient even as the economy has shifted into lower gear, mainly as the stimulus from last year's $1.5 trillion (£1.24 trillion) tax cut package fades.
-The health of the labour market, which so far does not appear to have been impacted by the U.S-China trade fight could help to determine whether the Federal Reserve will cut interest rates again this year.
+The labor market has remained resilient even as the economy has shifted into lower gear, mainly as the stimulus from last year's $1.5 trillion tax cut package fades.
+The health of the labor market, which so far does not appear to have been impacted by the U.S-China trade fight could help to determine whether the Federal Reserve will cut interest rates again this year.

-The four-week moving average of initial claims, considered a better measure of labour market trends as it irons out week-to-week volatility, fell 1,750 to 211,500 last week.
+The four-week moving average of initial claims, considered a better measure of labor market trends as it irons out week-to-week volatility, fell 1,750 to 211,500 last week.

 The claims data has no bearing on July's employment report, which is scheduled to be released on Friday.
 According to a Reuters survey of economists, nonfarm payrolls likely increased by 164,000 jobs in July after surging by 224,000 in June.